Why Are Diesel Engines More Reliable Than Gasoline Engines?

 It’s normal for your car’s gasoline engine to run for around 200,000 miles before it needs a serious overhaul, or you need a new vehicle.
 But diesel engines can continuously run for an impressive 1,000,000-1,500,000 miles before needing any major work.
 In fact, a well-maintained diesel engine can be on the road for 30 years or more.

-According to Capital Reman Exchange, a diesel engine’s longevity, durability, and reliability are due to three main reasons:
+According to Capital Reman Exchange, diesel engines are more reliable due to three main reasons:

 - The overall design of a diesel engine